katvef/katve-blog/content/posts/true_or_false.md

 I am _afraid_.
 It's like I'm hanging on a thread held by others and having no independence – I am beholden to my friends and could not survive on my own.
-This increases my need to give them so much more – yet, I'm in such a bad condition that I'm unable to provide nothing but my company and continued living.
+This increases my need to give them so much more – yet, I'm in such a bad condition that I'm unable to provide all but my company and continued living.
 I don't currently have any other reason to live, other than the fact that there is someone who means something to me and want me to live.
 I'm afraid that the thread could be cut at any moment, but still hopeful of the fact that things can change.
 I _can_ still get better.
 I am _not_ alone in this world.